 Insufficiently prepared, Hitler gathered allies in the Bürgerbraukeller, one of Munich’s largest beer halls, on the 8th November.
 Attempting to march throught the streets of the city the next morning, the two thousand strong crowd was confronted by police, leading to the deaths of 16 Nazis and four policemen.

 Hitler fled and was captured two days later.
 Charged with treason he was sentenced to five years in Festungshaft (fortress confinement), along with Rudolf Hess, where the two would write Hitler’s manifesto, Mein Kampf.
 He served little over eight months of his sentence and was fined 500 Reichmarks.

 Following the failure of the putsch, Hitler resolved to alter Nazi tactics, prefering instead to campaign on a legitimate political platform, rather than depend on violent revolutionary methods.
-An increased reliance on propaganda and the insistence of maintaining a credible democratic facade and produce a legal movement for change was the result.
+An increased reliance on propaganda and the insistence of maintaining a credible democratic facade would produce a legal movement for change.

 The ninth of November (Die Neunte Elfte) became one of the most important dates in the Nazi calendar from 1933.
 Annual nationwide ceremonies would take place to commemorate the fallen of the Beer Hall Putsch, with Hitler addressing the Alte Kämpfer (Old Fighters) in the Bürgerbraukeller on the 8th, followed by a re-enactment of the march through the streets on the 9th November.

 - 1938 – The November Pogrom – Reichskristallnacht